-28:1And when they were escaped, then they knew that the island was called Melita.
-Paul and the crew were safe on land after being forced to abandon the wrecked ship.
+28:1 And when they were escaped, then they knew that the island was called Melita.
+Paul and all the other prisoners and crew were safe on land after being forced to abandon the wrecked ship.
 God had promised to save Paul and He did, and God also saved everyone else on the ship.
 This trial sent them through the wringer.
-They were wet and exhausted but now they knew that they were on the island called Melita or Malta.
+They were wet and exhausted, but now they knew that they were on the island called Melita, also known as Malta.
 Malta meant "refuge" in the Phoenician language.
 This island was 17 miles long, 9 miles wide, and about 60 miles from Sicily; placed under the province of Sicily by Rome.
 And this is where God sent them-a place called refuge!